-Cotel TELECOM was established in 1981, to provide Radio Communications systems and services to the North Sea Oil and Gas Exploration Industry.
-The Business rapidly expanded, to provide Microwave and VHF communication, within the Oil and Gas exploration sector of the Southern Omani Desert for SHELL and P.D.O.
-Other opportunities arose, Providing Consultation and Planning advice to Pakistan Railways in order to facilitate their migration from a traditional copper cable (Morse Code based) communications system to an integrated Microwave Voice and Signalling solution.
+Cotel Telecom was established to provide Radio Communications systems and services to the North Sea Oil and Gas Exploration industry.
+The business rapidly expanded, to provide Microwave and VHF communications within the Oil and Gas Exploration sector of the Southern Omani Desert for Shell and P.D.O.
+Other opportunities arose, providing consultation and planning advice to Pakistan Railways in order to facilitate their migration from a traditional copper cable, Morse Code based communications system to an integrated Microwave Voice and Signalling solution.

-In conjunction with the above, Cotel was also developing a Customer Base within the UK.
-A wide range of Radio Communications systems and services are provided to a wide range of customers, each requirement is different and unique.
-Customers include the NHS, Argos Distribution Centres, Mines and Quarries, Food Production Organisations, Farming and Agriculture and the Tourist Industries.
+In conjunction with the above, Cotel was also developing a customer base within the UK.
+A wide range of Radio Communications systems and services are provided to a wide range of customers, and each requirement is different and unique.
+Customers include the NHS, Argos Distribution Centres, Mines and Quarries, Food Production Organisations, Farming and Agriculture and the Tourist industries.

-North Sea Gas pumping stations, control the flow of Gas from the Main Exploration rig to shore.
-Telemetry links are used extensively to monitor and control gas flow.
-Also, turning the pumping stations ON and OFF as required by either demand or maintenance; from either the main supply rig or onshore control.
-Maintenance teams visit the gas pumping stations either by Helicopter or Supply Maintenance Vessel depending upon weather conditions and level of Maintenance/Repair required.
+North Sea gas pumping stations control the flow of gas from the main exploration rig to shore.
+Telemetry links are used extensively to monitor and control gas flow, also turning the pumping stations ON and OFF as required by either demand or maintenance, from either the main supply rig or onshore control.
+Maintenance teams visit the gas pumping stations either by helicopter or Supply Maintenance Vessel, depending on weather conditions and the level of maintenance/repair required.

-All the above services need to operate 24/7/365 days in order to ensure the safety of all the staff and the cost effective and operational efficiency of the Production platform.
+All the above services need to operate 24/7/365 in order to ensure the safety of all the staff and the cost effective and operational efficiency of the production platform.

-One of twenty five microwave towers providing the Communications Link between Muscat and Marmul, located within the Southern OMAN Dessert.
-As well as Voice and Data each Towers provides a vital communications link between Production and Exploration Teams working within the Southern part of Oman.
+One of 25 microwave towers providing the communications link between Muscat and Marmul, located within the Southern Oman Desert.
+As well as voice and data, each tower provides a vital communications link between production and exploration teams working within the southern part of Oman.

-Marmul Terminal located close to the main Accommodation area.
+Marmul Terminal located close to the main accommodation area.
 Initially powered by a diesel generator, charging the standby battery facility.
 Note the Diversity Aerial scheme.
-Microwave Terminal Equipment and VHF Communications Equipment to enable contact with the Production and Exploration Teams operating within the area, are installed in the Environmental Shelter at the Tower Base.
+Microwave Terminal equipment and VHF communications equipment, installed in the environmental shelter at the tower base, enable contact with the production and exploration teams operating within the area.

-Visual showing a local area tower site/link, under construction, with environmental shelter Housing the microwave and VHF communications equipment.
-Note; solar panels and behind these are rechargeable batteries ensuring 24/7/365 operation.
+Visual showing a local area tower site/link, under construction, with environmental shelter housing the microwave and VHF communications equipment.
+Note the solar panels; behind these are rechargeable batteries ensuring 24/7/365 operation.

 Pakistan, a remarkable country of extremes and varying contrasts, with the additional problems of refugees from the conflict in Afghanistan, economic and political turmoil.

 Contrast the stunning architectural heritage and wealth compared with wide spread poverty for majority of the population.
-Whichever facet of life you look at the contrast are always poles apart.
+Whichever facet of life you look at, the contrasts are always poles apart.

 The degree of poverty has contributed towards the extensive use of the railway network within Pakistan.
-Private car ownership per head of population is extremely low; the interconnecting road network between towns and cities is of a very poor quality.
-This results in the extensive use of the railway network within Pakistan as the only cost effective method of mass transport available to the population and for the distribution of freight and raw materials throughout the country.
+Private car ownership per head of population is extremely low, and the interconnecting road network between towns and cities is of a very poor quality.
+This results in the extensive use of the railway network within Pakistan as the only cost-effective method of mass transport available to the population, and for the distribution of freight and raw materials throughout the country.

-These shortcomings had in turn, contributed to a large number of tragic train accidents, where literally 100's of people had lost their lives and essential infrastructure destroyed.
+These shortcomings had in-turn contributed to a large number of tragic train accidents, where hundreds of people had lost their lives and essential infrastructure had been destroyed.
 Other contributing factors to the increasing tolls of accidents on Pakistan's railways had been local farmers in rural areas cutting down the overhead trackside telegraph wire to fence in their herds of goats and sheep.

 Due to the volume of passenger numbers on each train, the numbers of dead and injured would always be very high.